 The Department of Chemistry offers a wide range of courses from the introductory level to the doctoral level.
 Undergraduate courses are designed for students planning careers in chemistry, medicine, business, and other professions, and for students taking chemistry as part of the foundation for another discipline.
 Faculty members serve as both scientists and teachers, bringing to the classroom the results and excitement of their research.
 Because of this dual emphasis, students are made aware of the latest developments in the field.

 Chemistry courses are offered in the areas of analytical, organic, inorganic, and physical chemistry with a special emphasis on emerging cross-discipline sciences.
-Introductory courses, survey courses and specialized lecture and laboratory courses are taught.
-Some recent examples include: Introduction to Bioorganic Chemistry; Instrumental Analytical Chemistry; Molecular Modeling Methods; Macromolecular Chemistry; Drug Design and Development; and Computational Structural Biochemistry.
+Introductory courses, survey courses and specialized lecture and laboratory courses are also taught.
+Some recent examples include: Introduction to Bioorganic Chemistry; Instrumental Analytical Chemistry; Molecular Modeling Methods; Forensic Analytical Chemistry; Drug Design and Development; and Computational Structural Biochemistry.

 Students with chemistry AP scores of 5 may opt to skip the first-year introductory chemistry sequence and begin their studies in organic chemistry.
 An organic chemistry course sequence specifically for freshmen with AP scores of 5 is offered.